Skip to main content

 • Except in Dorchester County where #1 buckshot or larger may be used, firearms used for deer hunting may only shoot one all lead, lead alloy or copper soft nosed or expanding bullet or ball.
 Sabots are permitted.
 Non-expanding full metal jacketed, incendiary and tracer bullets are not permitted.

 • It is unlawful to have a loaded firearm in, on or leaning against any vehicle.
-This includes ammunition in the magazine or a muzzleloader ready to fire.
+This includes ammunition in the magazine that is currently attached to the firearm or a muzzleloader ready to fire.

 • It is unlawful to hunt with an automatic firearm capable of firing a series of shots with one continuous pull of the trigger.